victorjonsson/PHP-Benchmark/README.md

 ### Stress test using command line (nodejs)

-Gives you information about average memory peaks and time spent on page generation.
+By using the (nodejs) command line tool you'll get information about average memory peaks and time spent on page generation.
 The test will do a number of requests to your application with a query parameter that tells the benchmark script to monitor the time and memory consumption during the request.
 When all requests is finished you will get the following information: